 But it’s actually not a very good idea at all.
 Why?

-The first problem is that Adobe does not recognize these venues as valid or authorized resellers.
-So as a result, it’s like Adobe will not officially recognize any of those buyers as actually owning their software.
+The first problem is that Adobe does not recognize these venues as valid or authorized resellers, they are fully disregarded.
+So as a result, Adobe will not officially recognize any of those buyers as actually owning their software.
 Yes, you read that right.

 Meaning, you think you own the genuine article but effectively you don’t.
-You can’t provide an accepted proof of purchase – so you can’t formally prove you own the products, can’t ever legally transfer the software to someone else, may not be able to get technical support or ever upgrade to the next version, and so on… You also aren’t able to return the software to get your money back from Adobe like you normally can.
+You can’t provide an accepted proof of purchase – so you can’t formally prove you own the products, can’t ever legally transfer the software to someone else, may not be able to get product support or upgrade to the next version, and so on… You also aren’t able to return the software to get your money back from Adobe like you normally can.

 Why doesn’t Adobe recognize the people that go through those places?
 Doesn’t that seem unfair?
 Can’t these software vendors who you’ve never heard of be trusted?

 No, because in this area, reputation matters… a lot.
 The simple reason is – and the real problem is – that 90% of the software sold on places like eBay is counterfeit!
 Yes, it’s true.
 And it’s not a new problem.